 Thin content: This may seem like an odd point for me to bring up when the review below notes that Tribe Writers 2.0 has loads of content.
 However, in some subject areas, the content is thin.

 For example, Jeff mentions items like finding a literary agent, querying editors, and finding a good self-publisher.
 These topics should all have separate sets of lessons and actual examples of successful query letters and reputable self-publishing companies.
 Even a short post on the topic of say, avoiding high printing costs, would have been useful to readers.

-Our Recommendation: Overall Tribe Writers 2.0 is a very solid product full of great information.
+The Bottom Line: Overall Tribe Writers 2.0 is a very solid product full of great information.
 If you would like to get a taste of Tribe Writers 2.0, Jeff Goins offers his e-book called It's Not Too Late.
 This e-book provides a great introduction to his course.
 Best of all, it is completely free.